cnbuff410/codegen/README.md

 A handy template code generating tool.

-Suffix of generated file is the last part of the template filename separated by dash.
+There are two ways to generate file template

+- If a full file name with suffix is provided, the suffix will be matched with template file.
 For example:

-"xxx-go.tpl"
+>"test.py"
+>
+>will be generated as
+>
+>"py.tpl"

+- If the name of template is provided(signal word), Suffix of generated file is the last part of the template filename separated by dash.
+For example:

+>"xxx-go.tpl"
+>
-will be generated as
+>will be generated as

-"xxx.go"
+>
+>"xxx.go"

 ### Setup